modxorg/Docs/en/extras/addheaderfiles/index.md

 ### Notes

-1. If you want to insert external files with url parameters directly in the snippet call, some chars have to be masked. ? has to be masked as !q!. = has to be masked as !eq!. & has to be masked as !and!.
+1. If you want to insert external files with url parameters directly in the snippet call, some chars have to be masked. `?` has to be masked as `!q!`. `=` has to be masked as `!eq!`. `&` has to be masked as `!and!`.
 These characters don't have to be masked in chunks.